rwaldron/tc39-notes/es7/2017-01/jan-24.md

 AWB: There is room to work with ECMA to improve the infrastructure for taking notes--if someone wants to do that, everyone would probably appreciate it.

-I.S.: We could upload the ECMA minutes on the GitHub to the TC39 Reflector part, would that help?
+IS: We could upload the ECMA minutes on the GitHub to the TC39 Reflector part, would that help?

 WH: I was able to eventually somehow get the minutes.